gamejolt/doc-help/src/page-header/index.md

 - The image format can be PNG, JPG, or GIF.
 PNGs will result in the highest quality.
 - In general, your image should be as large as possible.
 - The minimum recommended width is 1920.
 Images less wide than this will be automatically enlarged.
 The maximum width is 5120.
-- The minimum aspect ratio (width/height) is 2.7 and the maximum ratio is 6.3.
+- The minimum ratio (width/height) is 2.7 and the maximum ratio is 6.3.
 The recommended ratio is 4.
 	- We recommend making the width 400% of the height (it has to be between 271.5% and 630%).
     - To find a good height, divide the width by 4 (it can actually be any number between 2.7 and 6.3).
     - If you have the height and need a good width, just multiply the height by 4 (or anything between 2.7 and 6.3).